magland/figpack-overview-presentation/index.md

 * If a section is a single `![alt text](image_path)` line, it will be treated as an image and sized to fill the section.
 * If a section is a single `<iframe ...></iframe>` line, it will be treated as an iframe and will be sized to fill the section.
 * If a section is a single `./path/to/file.md` line, it will be treated as a reference to an external markdown file and the contents of that file will be included in the section (scrollable).
-* The `create_slide.py` script can be used to customize all aspects of slide creation including embedding of arbitrary Figpack views.

 ---